 California's State Urban Forestry Program also works with our Fire Prevention Program in advocating fire-safe landscaping for homeowners and communities.
 Landscape design, tree selection and maintenance are critical elements in reducing the spread of fire and the risk to adjacent buildings.
 Even well-designed landscapes can become hazardous if not properly maintained.
 The program encourages compliance with the defensible space requirement for communities in the urban wildland interface areas (PRC 4291), and offers suggestions for types of trees, landscape designs and pruning methods to assist homeowners in meeting that standard.

 CAL FIRE Urban and Community Forestry is dedicated to California's efforts under AB32 to adapt to and mitigate climate change.
-Overall program guidance and project reporting and protocol resources can be found in the external link to the right on this page “California Global Warming Solutions Act (2006).”
 For more information about CAL FIREs statewide forestry strategies for reducing or mitigating greenhouse gas emissions, please visit our Climate Change and Energy page.